jreysarabosing/downloads-auto-sorter/README.md

 WORK IN PROGRESS

 ## Features
-- ✅Reads files from your Downloads folder
+- ✅ Reads files from your Downloads folder
-- ⚠Sorts files depending on file type to appropriate folder
+- ✅ Sorts files depending on file type to appropriate folder
-- ⛔Will automatically sort new files that are downloaded
+- ⛔ Will automatically sort new files that are downloaded
+- ⛔ If file exists, will ask user if they want to replace or cancel operation